gem/global_embodied_carbon_model/README.md

 Each regional repository contains the following folders and subfolders:

- 1) **Average_Annual_Embodied_Carbon**: This folder includes data on embodied carbon resulting from repair and reconstruction activities due to earthquake damage.
+ 1) **Seismic_Embodied_Carbon**: This folder includes data on embodied carbon resulting from repair and reconstruction activities due to earthquake damage.
 It contains summaries of Average Annual Embodied Carbon (AAEC) for all countries in the region, and the embodied-carbon seismic risk map of the region;

  2) **Replacement_Embodied_Carbon**: This folder includes data on embodied carbon associated with replacing existing buildings with new constructions following destructive events.
 It covers material production (modules A1- A3) and construction (modules A4-A5) of new structures, as well as end-of-life processes (modules C1-C4) of existing damaged buildings.